Minimum Retirement Plan Distributions

 - A distribution check was misplaced and never deposited.

-- You were incarcerated or a foreign country imposed restrictions on you.
+- You were incarcerated, or a foreign country imposed restrictions on you.

-If you wish to transfer your retirement plan or IRA distributions to another retirement plan or IRA, the IRS recommends that you request your administrator or trustee to make a direct trustee-to-trustee transfer.
+To avoid any delays and restrictions that may happen during the rollover process, and if you wish to transfer your retirement plan or IRA distributions to another retirement plan or IRA, the IRS recommends that you request your administrator or trustee to make a direct trustee-to-trustee transfer.

 Related Information about Retirement Income